CodeShellDev/mailauth/.github/templates/README.template.md

 - `/oauth/mail/token`
 - `/oauth/mail/userinfo`

-And for the Redirect Uri set it to the one from your `.env` file.
+And set Redirect URI to the one from your `.env` file.

 Next create `init-mongo.js` in your working directory: